Very few people – even lawyers and law enforcement officers – really get how the law works.

 But the law is very simple.
 And once you understand the law, you don’t have to worry about following the ones that don’t apply to you.
 Which is most of them.

-Every law that you have to follow is a variation of:
+Every law that you have to follow is a variation of, do not cause harm.

 That’s all you have to worry about.